adamsilver/fdpb/registration.md

 - visually-impaired users will hear the instructions when using a screen reader; and
 - motor-impaired users will find it easier to select a field thanks to the larger hit area.
 This is because clicking the label will move focus to its related control.

-We might be tempted to omit labels for particular forms in order to save space but this just about the worst thing we can do for users.

 Code wise, the way in which to *connect* an input to a label, is with the `id` and `for` attributes.
 They must be unique and they must match.
 Without this the label won't work for visually-impaired and motor-impaired users.

+We might be tempted to omit labels for particular forms in order to save space but this is probably the worst thing we can do for users.

 ## Placeholders and hints